Messi in superb performance to send off Enrique with Copa del Rey - Nigeria Today

 Messi in superb performance to send off Enrique with Copa del Rey

-Lionel Messi was inspired as FC Barcelona beat Alaves 3-1 on Saturday to secure the Copa del Rey for the third year running and give coach Luis Enrique a winning send-off.
-The News Agency of Nigeria (NAN) reports that Enrique is leaving after three years in charge at the Nou Camp.
-Ibai Gomez hit the…
+Abuja – Lionel Messi was inspired as FC Barcelona beat Alaves 3-1 on Saturday to secure the Copa del Rey for the third year running and give coach Luis Enrique a winning send-off.

+Enrique is leaving after three years in charge at the Nou Camp.

+Ibai Gomez hit the post for Alaves before Messi scored his 54th goal of the season with a 20-yard curler.

+The one major worry for FC Barcelona was a nasty head injury to Javier Mascherano, who was carried off on a stretcher after an early collision with Marcos Llorente,

+He suffered concussion as well as a cut to his head, and an injury to his right knee that will need further tests, the club said afterwards.(NAN)

-The post Messi in superb performance to send off Enrique with Copa del Rey appeared first on The Herald Nigeria.
+The post Messi in superb performance to send off Enrique with Copa del Rey appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share